ab3131/ab3131/README.md

 - 👋 Hi, I’m @ab3131
 - 👀 I’m interested in sports and coding
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Java

 <!---
 ab3131/ab3131 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.